seermer/TF2_CNN_modules/README.md

 # TF2_CNN_modules
 some useful CNN blocks and modules implemented in tensorflow2 as a layer class,\
-which means you can use it like any other tf.keras.layers layer in **Sequential or Functional** api!
+which means you can use it like any other tf.keras.layers layer in **Sequential or Functional** api!、 checkout demo that uses fewer than 30 lines of code to build a resnet.

 currently implemented: